Click to download 14-day

 Q. How fast is this really?

 A. As much as 60 times normal playback speed.
 This means a 1 hour video is processed in about 60 seconds.
 Not all videos can be processed at this rate and it does depend on the codec being used.
 The fastest you can meaningfully view a video is about 4x without missing stuff and almost any video can be processed faster than that.
+Having a NVIDIA GPU will significantly speed up performance of nearly everything.

 Q. What does "full resolution" mean?